Budding coffee producers dreaming of shade-grown Benguet Arabica in the Cordillera range of mountains in the Philippines.

 The coffee variety, ARABICA, is now officially in the Slow Food’s Ark of Taste as the number of trees in Benguet continue to dwindle.
 Many reasons contribute to its declining population, such as climate change, coupled with the diminishing interest of the younger generation to go into coffee farming.
 Read more?

-Our farm is located at Benguet, Philippines.
-“Agnep Coffee Farm” is the registered business name with the Department of Trade and Industry.
 For any inquiries on collaboration or partnerships, please contact us below: